centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 Run it as shown previously.
 Alternatively, run `jbang SimpleService@centiservice` ([file w/comments](https://github.com/centiservice/mats3-jbang/blob/main/jbang/simple/SimpleService.java)).

-Notice the use of the class `MatsJbangKit`, which contains a set of convenience functions to quickly get hold of pieces needed to make such JBang scripts with minimal boilerplate.
+Notice the use of the class `MatsJbangKit`, which contains a set of convenience functions to quickly get hold of pieces needed to create such JBang scripts with minimal boilerplate.
 Most notably the `MatsFactory` which is needed for all interaction with Mats3: Making Endpoints, and performing Initiations.
 The methods are short, but it would nevertheless be annoying to write these lines for each script file.
 It makes more sense to focus on the actual Mats interactions, instead of the code for pulling up the infrastructure.